rosalindfranklininstitute/volume-em-container-documentation/docs/intro/overview.md

 # Introduction
 ## Overview
 This documentation provides a guide for using containerised software environments hosted by the [Rosalind Franklin Institute](https://rfi.ac.uk/) (RFI) for volume electron microscopy (EM) analysis.
-This work is part of the [Collaborative Computational Project for EM](https://www.ccpem.ac.uk/) project, which aims to support the community by unifying and improving access to important volume EM software.
+This work is part of the Collaborative Computational Project for VolumeEM (CCP-volumeEM) project, which aims to support the [volume EM community](https://www.volumeem.org/) by unifying and improving access to important software.

 ## Quickstart
 If you are completely new to EM software or have little computing